Wai (Kat) Y. Lam

 Johns Hopkins University '16

-Wai (Kat) Y. Lam is a student of Johns Hopkins University as a Biology Major and is part of the Alpha Epsilon Delta Premedical Honor Society in said University.
+Wai (Kat) Y. Lam is a student of Johns Hopkins University as a Biology Major and is part of the Alpha Epsilon Delta Premedical Honor Society at JHU.

 I learned about the Honors Program through my HSAC peers.
 In my honors classes , I learned tremendously from the honors professors who were passionate about the subject, and, from the honors students who brought different insightful ideas that made the classes interesting and thought-provoking.
 Supported by the Honors Program I attended national and regional conferences where I presented my research and received awards.
 In addition, HSAC offered me the platform to practice leadership and volunteerism.
 I worked with other HSAC members to plan and organize transfer workshops and community service trips and events.

-I gained the inspiration, the recognition and the different skill sets that are necessary for becoming an well-rounded person, a transfer applicant and a future professional.
+I gained the inspiration, the recognition and the different skill sets that are necessary for becoming a well-rounded person, a transfer applicant and a future professional.

 Given my transformative experience, I would say if you have the opportunity to be part of the honors community, commit to it.
 You will find yourself gaining the most by challenging yourself!"